-Contact: Binu Thomas, Senior Director, Operations Support
+Contact: Binu Thomas, Vice President & Chief Officer

-60 Bay Street, Fifth Floor, Staten Island, NY 10301
+845 Bay Street, Staten Island, NY 10304

 Staten Island Rapid Transit Operating Authority ("SIRTOA") is a subsidiary of the MTA and is operated by New York City Transit ("NYCT").
 The President of NYCT also serves as the President of SIRTOA.
 The Vice President and Chief Officer of SIRTOA reports to the Senior Vice President, NYCT Department of Subways.
-In addition to those senior officials, direct reports to SIRTOA's Vice President and Chief Officer are listed below. \
+In addition to those senior officials, direct reports to SIRTOA's Vice President and Chief Officer are listed below.

-David Zurita Acting Vice President and Chief Officer
+Binu Thomas Vice President and Chief Officer

-Binu Thomas Senior Director, Operations Support

-Albert Culler Assistant Chief Officer, Operations Kevin Coughlin, P.E.
+Laura Turso Acting Senior Director, Operations Support David Zurita Acting Assistant Chief Officer, Operations Kevin Coughlin, P.E.
 Senior Director, Capital and Engineering David Zurita Assistant Chief Officer, Maintenance

-\Note: During the 2021 period covered by this report, MTA agency administrative positions were consolidated under the state-mandated MTA Transformation Plan.
-As a result, some senior management agency positions now report to the all-agency Function Groups at MTA Headquarters
+Note: As of 2021, MTA agency administrative positions were consolidated under the state-mandated MTA Transformation Plan.
+As a result, some senior management agency positions now report to the all-agency Function Groups at MTA Headquarters.